AmbireTech/adex-protocol/targetingAndBidding.md

 If we return `NO_UNITS_FOR_TARGETING` in `issues`, we should also return the first M (configurable) rules that excluded units from targeting.

+In the market implementation, all the targeting input variables are set in `routes/units-for-slot.js`.

 ### Performance

 Performance may turn out to be critical since we will have to apply all campaign rules and `adSlot.rules` for each ad unit separately, because of the `adUnitId` variable.
 If this is an issue, we can drop the variables, but it's unlikely that it will help, since most campaigns have a few (one or two) ad units of a particular type - and we first filter ad units by type before applying targeting.